wearelumenai/flowclus/README.md

  [distclus4py README.md](https://github.com/wearelumenai/distclus4py)).
  Then it uses an `Assembly` to map the current result to known clusters and compute size of each clusters (some old known clusters may be empty).
+ Eventually it returns a result that can be used by the dataviz server.

 ## Result serving